yatskevich/grunt-bower-task/README.md

 Type: `boolean`
 Default value: `false`

 The task will provide more (debug) output when this option is set to `true`.
-You can also use `--verbose` when running task for same affect.
+You can also use `--verbose` when running task for same effect.

 ### Usage Examples